efabless/openlane2/docs/source/usage/using_macros.md

   * Contains all of the information from the LEF and also other information that PnR tools are not concerned with, such as the patterns on the actual silicon layers (vs. just the metal layer.)
-  * used during stream-out.
+  * Used during stream-out.
 * The Gate-Level Netlist (`.gl.v`/`.nl.v`): Optional
-  * may be used during STA (see [relevant section](#sta)).
+  * May be used during STA (see [relevant section](#sta)).
-  * used as a fallback during hierarchy checks and linting if neither Verilog headers (`.vh`) nor powered gate-level netlists (`.pnl.v`) exist.
+  * Used as a fallback during hierarchy checks and linting if neither Verilog headers (`.vh`) nor powered gate-level netlists (`.pnl.v`) exist.
 It is not recommended for this use as the linting may fail.
-  * used as a fallback during synthesis if verilog headers (`.vh`) do not exist.
+  * Used as a fallback during synthesis if Verilog headers (`.vh`) do not exist.
 * The Powered Gate-Level Netlist (`.pnl.v`): Optional
   * Same as the netlist, but also has the power pins connected
-  * used as a fallback during hierarchy checks and linting if Verilog headers (`.vh`) do not exist.
+  * Used as a fallback during hierarchy checks and linting if Verilog headers (`.vh`) do not exist.
-  * used as a fallback during synthesis if neither Verilog headers nor regular netlists (`.gl.v`/`.nl.v`) exist.
+  * Used as a fallback during synthesis if neither Verilog headers nor regular netlists (`.gl.v`/`.nl.v`) exist.
 It is not recommended for this use as synthesis checks may fail.
 * Lib file (`.lib`): Optional
-  * may be used during STA (see [relevant section](#sta)).
+  * May be used during STA (see [relevant section](#sta)).
-  * used as a last resort for synthesis if no Verilog header (`.vh`) or any netlists (`.nl.v`/`.gl.v`/`.pnl.v`) are available.
+  * Used as a last resort for synthesis if no Verilog header (`.vh`) or any netlists (`.nl.v`/`.gl.v`/`.pnl.v`) are available.
 It is not recommended for this use as synthesis checks may fail.
 * {term}`SPEF` (`.spef`): Optional